Khama III Memorial Museum: History

-Collections
+Collections and exhibitions

-The museum contains archives about the Khama family.
-The museum contains musical instruments from the eastern Kalahari.
-The museum contains ethnographic artifacts from Bangwato merafe, these artifacts date back to the time of Khaima III.
 Among the museum's exhibits include correspondence, uniforms and furniture, in addition to exhibits on snakes and animals native to Africa.
+The museum contains musical instruments from the eastern Kalahari and ethnographic artifacts from Bangwato merafe, which date back to the time of Khaima III.
 The museum also has artifacts about the culture of the San people and the museum contains temporary art displays.
-The museum contains photographs of the funeral of Botswana's first president, Seretse Khama.
 In addition, the museum has also preserved historical Botswana uniforms.